porkie02/trakt/README.md

 To update your custom libs daily install a cronjob by using
 > crontab -e

-Then add a cron at teh bottom of the list if you have one with
+Then add a cron at the bottom of the file
 > @daily /opt/python-plexlibrary/plexlibrary.sh